 The Yunus Centre is the one-stop resource centre for all social business related activities both globally and in Bangladesh.
 It monitors the progress of social businesses and helps remove bottlenecks.

 A blog site of Sanjay G. Reddy.
-He discusses numerous issues on economics and other subjects.
+He is a Professor of Economics and he discusses numerous issues on economics and other subjects on his blog.

 Craig Pirrong is as Professor of Finance and Energy Markets Director of the Global Energy Management Institute at the Bauer College of Business, University of Houston.